fahmidur/try-nginx-pqc-1/README.md

 The purpose of this repo is to try out Nginx with PQC settings.

-Notice that this is only using PQC algorithms for key exchange, and not for certficiates.
+Notice that this is only using PQC algorithms for key exchange, and not for certificates.
 The self-signed cert used for the tests here are still your usual RSA-based x509 cert.

 ## Quick Start